Elvitegravir/cobicistat/emtricitabine/tenofovir (By mouth)

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or if you have kidney problems, liver disease (including hepatitis B), or bone problems.
+- Tell your doctor if you are pregnant or if you have kidney problems, liver disease (including hepatitis B), or bone problems (such as osteoporosis).

 Possible Side Effects While Using This Medicine: